Friday 7 November 2025

 This year our drinks’ reception is sponsored by ALLDOQ.
 Talk to other experts about the day’s events, exchange ideas and experiences.

-During the certificate presentation, recent graduates of our Expert Witness Certificates, CUBS and UABS, will be formally presented their certificate in front of fellow experts.
+Recent graduates of our Expert Witness Certificates, CUBS and UABS programmes, will be formally presented their certificates.